MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Prepare-the-CAPolicy-inf-File.md

 -   HTTP, FTP, LDAP and FILE URLs are supported.
 HTTPS URLs are not supported.

 -   This section is only used if you are setting up a root CA, or renewing the root CA certificate.
-Subordinate CA AIA extensions are determined by the CA which issued the subordinate CA’s certificate.
+Subordinate CA AIA extensions are determined by the CA which issued the subordinate CA's certificate.

 -   URLs with spaces must be surrounded by quotes.